The Adventures of the American Rabbit: Plot

 Rob, still humiliated by his earlier defeat, catches a taxi and tells the driver that he is a failure.
 The taxi driver turns out to be the elderly rabbit from the beginning of the film, who offers Rob some advice: "You can't win 'em all, but you can make a power play of your own."
 Rob notices a poster for Niagara Falls, which spurs him back into action.
-He uses his telekinetic powers to generate a force field from his hands to stop the flow of the water that runs New York's hydroelectric turbines, cutting the power to the city and deactivating the doomsday switch.
+He uses his powers to generate a force field which stops the flow of the water that runs New York's hydroelectric turbines, cutting the power to the city and deactivating the doomsday switch.
 A furious Vultor faces the American Rabbit for a final showdown, but the Rabbit chases him into a blizzard and refuses his offer to join forces.
 Vultor makes one last attempt to kill the American Rabbit by diving at him, but misses and plunges to his death.

 The American Rabbit returns as Rob to see his friends, and gets a kiss from Bunny O'Hare.